Professional bull riding set to welcome fans back into arena

+The Professional Bull Riders event ended a month-long competition that until Friday has played out before silent stands.
+It’s a cautious step toward giving sports fans who have been cooped up for months a chance to leave their homes and watch a bull attempt to throw a man from its back as the rider tries to hold on.

-Other professional sports leagues such as the NBA and UFC are watching the bull riding event to observe how fans may be allowed back into stadiums and arenas, competition organizers said.
+Other professional sports leagues are watching the bull riding event to observe how fans may be allowed back into stadiums and arenas, competition organizers said.
 NASCAR will let thousands of spectators into a race in Texas on July 19, but English soccer’s Liverpool has played out its march to a first league title in 30 years in front of empty stadiums.

+“It’s going to be sparsely attended here tonight,” Professional Bull Riders CEO Sean Gleason said.
+“There’s only so many seats that you can sell in this building and keep people socially distanced.”

-Professional Bull Riders are trying to keep both athletes and fans safe from the spread of coronavirus infections by limiting the crowds to less than half of normal capacity, seating groups apart from each other in a method they call “pod seating,” and testing riders and their support staff.
-The tightly packed lines for the concession stand or bathroom will be gone as well, with signs encouraging people to space apart.
+Professional Bull Riders tried to keep both athletes and fans safe from the spread of coronavirus infections by seating spectators apart from each other in a method they call “pod seating,” as well as regularly testing riders and their support staff.
+The tightly packed lines for the concession stand or bathroom were gone as well, with signs encouraging people to space apart.

 As the number of COVID-19 cases topped 3 million in the United States this week, South Dakota has seen a relatively low number of coronavirus cases in addition to a governor eager to push reopening economic activity.